Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Nonparametric Estimation of Markov Transition Operators

-\section{Nonparametric estimation of Markov transition operators}
+\section{Nonparametric Estimation of Markov Transition Operators}

-As the last application of our theory, we will briefly show how the risk functional~\eqref{eq:CME_ansatz} yields a nonparametric model for the estimation of Markov transition operators.
-Moreover, we elaborate on the recent discovery that this model is actually the theoretical foundation of a well-known family of several data-driven methods for the analysis of dynamical systems~\citep{Klus2019}.
-We only highlight immediate consequences of this approach and emphasize that several theoretical questions need to be answered separately in the vector-valued learning context of \cite{Gruen12}, \cite{Gruen13} and \citet{Park2020MeasureTheoretic}.
+As the last application of our theory, we will briefly show how the risk functional~\eqref{eq:CME_ansatz} yields a nonparametric model for the estimation of \emph{Markov transition operators}.
+Moreover, we elaborate on the recent discovery that this model is actually the theoretical foundation of a well-known family of several data-driven methods for the analysis of dynamical systems~\citep{Klus2019, Mollenhauer2020Nonparametric}.
+We only highlight immediate consequences of this approach and emphasize that several theoretical questions need to be answered separately in a vector-valued statistical learning context \citep{Park2020MeasureTheoretic, Mollenhauer2020Nonparametric}.
 The aim of this section is to draw attention to the fact that statistical tools like strong mixing coefficients can be used to show consistency for a range of numerical methods used in other scientific disciplines.
+For the mathematical background of discrete-time Markov processes and Markov transition operators, we refer the reader to \citet{Douc2018Markov}.